News & Events Weekly Update

 Positions vacant

-1. Graphic Designer & Team Support – Brand, Networking, Video: The Institute for Mission at Blacktown requires a full-time team member who specialises in graphic design.
-Applications close on 31 January 2017.
-For a position description, click here.

-2. Assistant Housekeeper: Holy Spirit Seminary at Harris Park has an opening in housekeeping services.
+- Assistant Housekeeper: Holy Spirit Seminary at Harris Park has an opening in housekeeping services.
 The position is part time (two days per week).
-Applications close on 6 February 2016.
-For further information please contact the Rector, Fr John Hogan, tel (02) 9637 1055.
+For further information, please contact the Rector, Fr John Hogan, tel (02) 9637 1055.
+Applications close 6 February.

+- Manager of Pastoral Services: CatholicCare Social Services Diocese of Parramatta is currently recruiting a Manager of Pastoral Services, who will be responsible for providing leadership and management to a team of Lay, Clergy and Religious Chaplains.
+For a confidential discussion about this role or to obtain a Position Description please contact Gregory tel (02) 8822 2222 or email an updated CV to careers@ccss.org.au Applications close 19 February.

 Launch of Social Justice Paper Human Trafficking and Slavery – A response from Australian Catholics: 8 February 2017

-World Day of Prayer, Reflection and Action Against Human Trafficking will be the diocesan launch of Human Trafficking and Slavery – A response from Australian Catholics.
+World Day of Prayer, Reflection and Action Against Human Trafficking will be the diocesan launch of the ACSJC Series Paper no. 79 Human Trafficking and Slavery – A response from Australian Catholics.
 Join Bishop Vincent Long OFM Conv and Sr Noelene Simmons SM as we launch this very informative publication and engage in the issues and responses that we can make.
 From 7.30pm-9.00pm at the Institute for Mission, 1-5 Marion St, Blacktown.
 RSVP to Sr Louise McKeogh FMA at Lmckeogh@parra.cathic.org.au or nswprojects@acrath.org.au

 Mass for World Day of the Sick: 9 February 2017